AppOmni-Labs/event-maturity-matrix/docs/servicenow/Audit Events.md

 📌 **v0.0.1** · 🗄 **Retention:** Infinite · ⚡ **Latency:** Near Real-Time

-🗄 Can be changed by an instance admin.

-⚡ Can vary based on system conditions and configurations.

-📜 **Licensing:** Included with ServiceNow instances.
+🗄 Can be changed by an instance admin.⚡ Can vary based on system conditions and configurations.📜 **Licensing:** Included with ServiceNow instances.

 ServiceNow audit events track changes to records in audited tables.
 ## References